View Current

 Personal Protective Equipment (PPE)

-(32) Ensure all PPE is in good condition, maintained and correctly used.
+(29) Ensure all PPE is in good condition, maintained, and correctly used.

 Mobile Plant

-(33) Mobile plant presents a high risk to -employees, contractors or other pedestrians in the vicinity of excavation works mainly due to operator blind spots, so employees and contractors must be made aware of such blind spots through induction and training.
+(30) Mobile plant present a high risk to -employees, contractors, or other pedestrians in the vicinity of excavation works mainly due to operator blind spots, so employees and contractors must be made aware of such blind spots through induction and training.

-(34) A primary method of control involves establishing positive communication protocols that ensure mobile plant operators are aware of employees and contractors in the vicinity and do not operate until both parties make and receive acknowledgement of onsite movements.
+(31) A primary control method involves establishing positive communication protocols that ensure mobile plant operators are aware of employees and contractors in the vicinity and do not operate until both parties acknowledge onsite movements.

-(35) High visibility clothing must be worn at all times when performing excavation works involving mobile plant.
+(32) High visibility clothing must always be worn when performing mobile plant excavation works.

-(36) Alarms and other devices to warn either the operator or the pedestrians of mobile plant movements (e.g., cameras) must be installed and operable.
+(33) Alarms and other devices to warn the operator or the pedestrians of mobile plant movements (e.g., cameras) must be installed and operable.

-(37) Plant movement near open excavation areas must be restricted physically or managed through ensuring a competent person is engaged to ensure that the load of the mobile plant can be sustained.
+(34) Plant movement near open excavation areas must be restricted physically or managed by ensuring a competent person is engaged to ensure that the load of the mobile plant can be sustained.

 Manual work

-(38) Excavations can involve cramped or awkward conditions, or working in close proximity to other workers who are operating dangerous hand tools.
+(35) Excavations can involve cramped or awkward conditions or work close to other workers operating dangerous hand tools.

-(39) Ensure the risk of musculoskeletal disorders are managed effectively.
+(36) Ensure the risk of musculoskeletal disorders is managed effectively.

-(40) Ensure that workers are kept apart at a sufficient distance, to prevent injury from the use of picks or hand tools, taking into account tool swing arcs and other movements or areas of effect of tools/equipment.
+(37) Ensure that workers are kept apart at a sufficient distance to prevent injury from using picks or hand tools, considering tool swing arcs and other movements or areas of effect of tools/equipment.

 SCU Mandatory Controls

-1. All underground essential services in and adjacent to the excavation area have been located, identified and appropriate controls implemented to mitigate risks associated with the location of these services, regardless of depth.
+1. All underground essential services in and adjacent to the excavation area have been located and identified, and appropriate controls have been implemented to mitigate risks associated with the location of these services, regardless of depth.

 2. Electrical services have been isolated.
-If electrical services cannot be isolated, a cable detector must be used to ensure that there are no underground services in the excavation area.
-Refer to the Excavation Work - Code of Practice 2021for more detailed information on risk control for excavation work.
+If electrical services cannot be isolated, a cable detector must be used to ensure no underground services are in the excavation area.
+Refer to the Excavation Work - Code of Practice for more detailed information on risk control for excavation work.

 Emergency Procedures

-(42) As per the Excavation Work - Code of Practice 2021, ensure emergency procedures are in place before the commencement of any excavation work.
-Emergency procedures should cover a range of unexpected emergency incidents, e.g. ground slip, engulfment, flooding, gas leaks and rescuing workers from an excavation.
+(39) As per the Excavation Work - Code of Practice 2021, ensure emergency procedures are in place before the commencement of any excavation work.
+Emergency procedures should cover a range of emergency incidents, e.g., ground slip, engulfment, flooding, gas leaks, and rescuing workers from an excavation.
 Emergency procedures must include:

 1. Identification of potential emergencies relevant to the work site.